Ruth Williams Khama: Marriage

 In June 1947, at a dance at Nutford House organised by the London Missionary Society, her sister introduced her to Prince Seretse Khama.
 He was the son of the Kgosi (a Bamangwato title equivalent to "king", though the British government prefers "paramount chief"), Sekgoma II, of the Bamangwato people and was studying law at Inner Temple in London after a year at Balliol College, Oxford.
 The couple were both fans of jazz music, particularly The Ink Spots, and quickly fell in love.
-Seretse Khama was the first black man she had ever spoken to.
+Khama was the first black man she had ever spoken to.
 Their plans to marry caused controversy with elders in Bechuanaland and the government of South Africa, which had recently instituted the system of racial segregation known as apartheid.

 Britain was developing an atomic bomb which was felt necessary to maintain Britain's claim to be a great power and it was felt crucial that the supplies of uranium come from within the Commonwealth; South Africa happened to be endowed with much uranium which could be mined cheaply via open pit mining out on the veld by black South African miners who were paid wages considerably lower than the white miners.
 Uranium could also be obtained elsewhere in the Commonwealth such as from Canada, but the Canadian uranium was mined via deep shaft mining in the far north by well paid miners, making the Canadian uranium far more expensive than the South African uranium.
 Thus for reasons of cost, the British government much preferred to buy South African uranium for its atomic bomb programme.

 The South African government made it very clear that its willingness to supply uranium for the British nuclear programme was contingent upon stopping the marriage.
 The British government intervened to stop the marriage.
 Both Ruth and Seretse were Anglicans who wanted to be married within the Church of England, but neither could find a priest willing to marry them.
 The Bishop of London, William Wand, said he would permit a church wedding only if the government agreed.

 The couple married at Kensington Register Office on 29 September 1948.
 The marriage attracted much media attention as the Canadian journalist Mackenzie Porter wrote in 1952: "The Press treated their marriage as front-page news.
 Here, flouting all the dangers he knew to be implicit in [inter-racial marriage], was the scion of the ancient and illustrious House of Khama ...
 And here, seeking to be an African queen, was an English working girl who had been reared to expect nothing more exotic than a semi-detached house in one of London's great dormitories and a husband who every morning would don his bowler hat, seize his umbrella and catch a red double-decker bus to the city."
 D. F. Malan, then the Prime Minister of South Africa, described their marriage as "nauseating".
 Julius Nyerere, then a student teacher and later President of Tanzania, said it was "one of the great love stories of the world".